-Retail operating income increased by \$3.6 million primarily as a result of higher revenues and the absence of unfavorable purchase accounting effects associated with the RL Media Minority Interest Acquisition included in the comparable prior year period.
-These increases were partially offset by higher occupancy costs and increased selling-related salaries and associated costs.
+Retail operating income increased by \$5.0 million primarily as a result of higher revenues and the absence of unfavorable purchase accounting effects associated with the RL Media Minority Interest Acquisition included in the comparable prior year period, offset in part by higher reductions in the carrying cost of our retail inventory.
+These increases also were partially offset by higher occupancy costs and increased selling-related salaries and associated costs, as well as an impairment charge relating to certain retail store assets.

-Licensing operating income increased by \$2.3 million primarily due to increases in domestic licensing royalties, offset in part by net decreases in international and Home licensing royalties.
+Licensing operating income increased by \$4.1 million primarily due to lower operating expenses and increases in domestic licensing royalties, primarily driven by the inclusion of royalties for American Living, offset in part by net decreases in international royalties primarily due to the Japanese Childrenswear and Golf Acquisition (see "Recent Developments" for further discussion).